 Firstly, if the focal length of the focusing lens is shorter, the depth of focus of the focusing lens will be shallower, which can easily lead to insufficient depth of cut.

-Secondly, the shorter the focal length, the smaller the focal point, and the smaller the cutting seam.
-A small seam is not conducive to the falling of slag during cutting, resulting in incomplete cutting.
-So we usually try to use a focal length between 120-150mm as the focusing lens for fiber optic cutting machines.
+Secondly, the shorter the focal length, the smaller the focal spot, and the smaller the cutting kerf.
+A small seam is not conducive to the ejection of slag during cutting, resulting in incomplete cutting.
+So we usually try to use a focal length between 120-150mm as the focusing lens for fiber laser cutting machines.
 Additionally, there are two reasons why we do not use long focal length collimating mirrors:

 Firstly, using a long focal length fiber optic collimator requires a larger lens diameter, which can lead to mechanical design difficulties.